 Optional or alternative designs of manufacturing a part, such as "casting" versus "weldment," may be specified.
 Where the differences between the designs would cause confusion in one set of views, an additional view(s) shall be prepared with complete dimensional and other data specified thereon.
-The additional view(s) shall be labeled "OPTIONAL DESIGN" or "ALTERNATIVE DESIGN."
+The additional view(s) shall be labeled to indicate it is optional or alternative, e.g., "OPTIONAL DESIGN" or "ALTERNATIVE DESIGN."